-The Gingerbread House in Katoomba is a café and store in a converted church (stained glass windows still intact) with large toy soldiers guarding the doors and a really welcoming, old fashioned feel to it.
+The Gingerbread House Cafe and Store in Katoomba is found in a converted church (stained glass windows still intact) with large toy soldiers guarding the doors.
+The cafe and store has a really welcoming, old-fashioned feel to.

 The Gingerbread House Café